neo-project/global-blockchain-compliance-hub/_posts/South Korea/1111-11-10-south-korea-dispute-resolution.md

 *Article 39 of the The Electronic Financial Transactions Act* determines the order of supervision and inspection:

-- “The Financial Supervisory Service shall supervise whether financial companies and electronic financial business entities abide by this Act or orders issued under this Act, following instructions from the Financial Services Commission.”
+- "The Financial Supervisory Service shall supervise whether financial companies and electronic financial business entities abide by this Act or orders issued under this Act, following instructions from the Financial Services Commission."

-- The Governor of the Financial Supervisory Service may inspect the electronic financial business and other related financial conditions of a financial company and an electronic financial business entity and, if deemed necessary to conduct such inspection, ask the financial company and the electronic financial business entity to submit data relating to its or his/her business operations and financial conditions or to order the attendance of all relevant persons“ <Amended by Act No. 11814, May 22, 2013>
+- "The Governor of the Financial Supervisory Service may inspect the electronic financial business and other related financial conditions of a financial company and an electronic financial business entity and, if deemed necessary to conduct such inspection, ask the financial company and the electronic financial business entity to submit data relating to its or his/her business operations and financial conditions or to order the attendance of all relevant persons" <Amended by Act No. 11814, May 22, 2013>

 *Articles 46, 49-51 of The Electronic Financial Transactions Act* determine violations, administrative fines and penalty provisions.